arthurfiorette/axios-cache-interceptor/vitepress-docs/src/config.md

 The function that will be used to intercept the request after it is returned by the axios adapter.

-It is the second most important function of this library, as it is the brigde between the axios response and the cache.
+It is the second most important function of this library, as it is the bridge between the axios response and the cache.

 It wasn't meant to be changed, but if you need to, you can do it by passing a new function